 AWS users should adopt cloud-based security tools.
 Cloud-native security systems include continuous delivery and real-time workload monitoring.
 They can track code and data changes, monitor access requests, and provide threat alerts to kick-start neutralization processes.

 Cloud-based security systems provide visibility of all storage buckets and connected applications on your AWS platform.
-And these tools reside next to cloud assets, covering endpoints that standard security tools may miss.
+These tools reside next to cloud assets, covering endpoints that standard security tools may overlook.
 The result is strong security and optimized cloud access.

 10. Make sure AWS assets are up to date